Layer 05: AI & Discovery Visibility – How brands appear in AI engines, search, and recommendation surfaces

 The discipline is balance.
 The Stack exists to make the balance visible.

-This article is the second installment in a series that will apply the Trust Stack to specific brands and categories.
-Subsequent installments will examine where major U.S. banks, fintechs, asset managers, and insurers sit on the Stack — and where the gaps between layers create the strategic openings that competitors exploit.
+This article is the second installment in a series that applies the Trust Stack to specific brands and categories.
+Subsequent installments examine where major U.S. banks, fintechs, asset managers, and insurers sit on the Stack — and where the gaps between layers create the strategic openings that competitors exploit.